CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 - Energy (ENR) can be resisted with AGI or WIL.
 - Mental (MNT) can be resisted with INT or WIL.

+Powers that target multiple characters only require one power roll, but the targeted characters resist individually.

 ### Advantages and Penalties
-Advantage Dice and Penalty Dice are rolled in addtion to a normal d20 roll and you keep the highest or lowest roll among all the dice rolled.
+Advantage Dice and Penalty Dice are rolled in addition to a normal d20 roll and you keep the highest or lowest roll among all the dice rolled.
 These can be stacked and cancel each other out equally.

 Training Dice can be expended to get an Advantage Die on a Power Roll or to increase a Power Modifier by 1.
 Multiple TD can be expended on a single power.
 These are gained by training during Downtime, but may also be awarded by your GM.